morandd/aframe-multitouch-look-controls/README.md

+# This project is no longer maintained
+This repo may still work, but it is recommended to use one of the forked versions.
+Some forked versions have offered fixes and enhancements.

 # multitouch-look-controls

 This is an AFrame free-look camera controller for touchscreen devices.
 This controller only listens to touch events, however on desktops and in VR mode it will automatically switch over to a normal AFrame `look-controls`, meaning it will listen to mouse and deviceorientation events.
 Thus, this controller can be used as a drop-in replacement for look-controls.